Philadelphia International Airport: Terminals D and E

-Gates D1 & D2 are used for overflow and are common use gates.

-Terminal E

 Terminal E has 17 gates.
-It is home to Alaska Airlines (check-in only, departures from D6), Frontier, JetBlue (check-in only as of 2022), and Southwest.
-It opened in 1977.
-Terminal E houses a USO lounge available for all members of the military and their family.
+It is home to Alaska Airlines (check-in only, departures from D6), Frontier, JetBlue (check-in only as of 2022), Southwest, and Sun Country Airlines (check-in only, departures from Terminal D).
+It opened in 1977, a fan-shaped extension at the end of the concourse was constructed along with the Connector Project in 2008.
+Terminal E houses a USO lounge available for all members of the military and their families.

+The two terminals were connected in late 2008 with a new concourse while providing joint security, a variety of shops and restaurants and a link to Baggage Claims D and E. This is the inverse of the connector between Terminals B and C, which comprises a combined ticket hall but separate security facilities.

+A new Chase Sapphire Lounge by The Club opened in the Terminal D/E connector concourse with a 20000 sqft facility, one of the largest in its collection.

 Terminal F

 Terminal F has 38 gates.
-The terminal is a regional terminal used by American Eagle and Contour Airlines flights.
+The terminal is a regional terminal used by American Eagle flights.
 It includes special jet bridges that allow passengers to board regional jets without walking on the apron.
 Opened in 2001, Terminal F is the second newest terminal building at PHL.
 It was designed by Odell Associates, Inc. and The Sheward Partnership.
 An American Airlines Admirals Club is located above the central food court area of Terminal F.

 When Terminal F opened in 2001, it had 10000 sqft of space for concessions.

-Overseas Terminal (Old international terminal) ￼
+Overseas Terminal (old international terminal)

 The Overseas Terminal housed all the international airlines at Philadelphia.
 It was opened in 1973 and the building was a converted hangar.
 It was replaced by Terminal A in 1991.